mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // of capacity pools since they can reference the mixins provided here rather
   // than duplicate them.
   //
-  // The total number of device mixins, capacity pool mixins, basic devices,
+  // The total number of device mixins, device capacity consumption mixins,
-  // and composite devices must be less than 128.
+  // capacity pool mixins, basic devices, and composite devices must be
+  // less than 128.
   //
   // +optional
   // +listType=atomic
   CapacityPoolMixins []CapacityPoolMixin

-  // SharedCapacityPools defines a list of capacity pools, each of which
-  // has a name and a list of capacities available in the pool.
-  //
-  // The names of the pools must be unique in the ResourceSlice.
-  //
-  // The maximum number of pools is 32.
-  //
-  // +optional
-  // listType=atomic
-  SharedCapacityPools []CapacityPool
 }

 // DeviceMixin defines a specific device mixin for each device type.